Quansight/Quansight-website/apps/labs/posts/lib_sf_error_state.md

 A C program may contain more than one file.
 Each file in the program is separately compiled into an object file of native machine instructions which give explicit commands directly to the CPU [^9].
 A program known as a linker is responsible for combining the generated object files into a single program.
 A library is a collection of code which is not itself a standalone program, but contains functions and data structures which can be used in programs.
-The linker needs to _link_ library code into a program and there are two ways to do this.
-The simplest way is _static linking_, in which the library code is linked and bundled directly into the program.
-Separate programs which use the library will each have their own bundled copy.
+There are library code can be linked into a program.
+The simplest way is _static linking_: the library code is linked and bundled directly into the program.
+Two programs [^10] statically linked with the same library will each have their own separate copy.
 Special function error handling broke because the code responsible for it was statically linked into each separate extension module.
-By contrast, when library code is dynamically linked, it is not included in the executable binary file for a program at compile time.
-It is instead placed in a separate binary file, called a shared library, which can be loaded into the program at runtime.
+By contrast, when library code is dynamically linked, it is not included in the executable binary file for the program at compile time.
+It instead lives in a separate binary file, called a shared library, which can be loaded into the program at runtime.

 In addition to executable machine instructions, each object file contains a _symbol table_ mapping each identifier used in the original source file (e.g. a function name) to either the position in the executable code where the identifier is